Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.

-Breakfast & Lunch Spots in Chania
+Breakfast and lunch spots in Chania

 Achinios Seaside Restaurant (Nea Chora)

 We stumbled across Achinios while walking along Nea Chora Beach and ended up having a gorgeous breakfast with a sea view.
 Their fresh juices were spot on, and the menu worked just as well for breakfast as for a light lunch.
 I had the Greek omelette (delicious), and my daughter devoured the chocolate and banana pancakes.
-Super laid-back and well worth a visit if you’re nearby and definitely a great brunch spot in Chania.
-You can also read my more detailed blog on Chania beaches which includes Nea Chora.
+Super laid back and well worth a visit if you’re nearby and definitely a great brunch spot in Chania.
+You can also read my more detailed guide on Chania beaches which includes Nea Chora.
 We stayed near Nea Chora, you can read my review on Villa Giota here.

 Beach House at Golden Sands (Chrysi Akti)